-1. The program requires the highest standards of professional and personal conduct from all students.

-- 2. Doane University requires each student to abide by the policies and procedures of the program and to comply with the program's standards. - 3.
+- 1. The program requires the highest standards of professional and personal conduct from all students. - 2.
+Doane University requires each student to abide by the policies and procedures of the program and to comply with the program's standards. - 3.
 A Practicum/Intern student, or their immediate family, may not establish or continue a therapeutic relationship with any faculty member, on-site supervisor, site training agency, program or colleague while registered in this course. - 4.
-A student may not represent themselves as Practicum student, Intern or as a counselor-in-training unless they are registered in the appropriate course, and have arranged for and are actively working under the operational supervision of the Group Faculty Supervisor. - 5.
+A student may not represent themselves as Practicum student, Intern or as a counselor-in-training unless they are registered in the appropriate course, and have arranged for and are actively working under the operational faculty supervision of the Director of Clinical Placement and/or Dean of the MAC Program. - 5.
 Failure to comply with these standards of conduct will result in disciplinary action and may lead to suspension or dismissal from the program.